Eunji-Elly-Lee/eunji-elly-lee.github.io/_posts/2022-02-15-basic-java.markdown

 ---
 layout:     post
-title:      "About Java"
+title:      "Basic Java"
-date:       2022-02-14
+date:       2022-02-15
 image:      java_code.jpg
 categories: [Java]
 ---

 <p class="intro"><span class="dropcap">J</span>ava is a high-level, object-oriented, general-purpose programming language developed in 1995 by James Gosling.</p>

 One of Java's big features is that it is a platform-independent language.
-When compiling Java code, a Java compiler generates a class file (.class) that is byte code, which can run on any Java virtual machine regardless of the underlying computer architecture.
+It means, when compiling Java code, a Java compiler generates a class file whose extension is .class that is byte code, which can run on any Java virtual machine regardless of the underlying computer architecture.
+Java is extensively used worldwide with this advantage and a feature of the English-like programming language.

 <div style="text-align:center">
 <img src="https://w.namu.la/s/95f3898eb4996f6ba5a3930b212b295da56e062e9427da87331a510d3d868bd81f24d10d242ca0d93f4ad94053b9321549cb4590ea815a8d39ba92cde1a7da442da8503354444ceb7fa3f72486d3d3d278c082ed6739920f027739705079953f" width="50%">
 </div>

-**Java's core concepts**
+**Java's Basic terminologies**

+These are descriptions of the five most basic terminologies used within Java programming.

+- **Class**: A class is a template or blueprint that contains the behaviors and states of its instance.
-- Object: An object is an instance of a class and has states and behaviors.
+- **Object**: An object is an instance of a class and has states and behaviors.
-- Class: A class is a template or blueprint that contains the behaviors and states of its instance.
+- **Method**: A method is a behavior of an object.
-- Method: A method is a behavior of an object.
+- **Constructor**: A constructor is a special kind of method which is a maker of an instance of an object.
-- Instance variable: An instance variable creates a state of an object with its assigned value.
+- **Instance variable**: An instance variable is a state value of an object assigned.

 **Java's basic syntax**

-This is a sample code of a Java file named HelloWorld.java
+This is a sample code of a Java file named HelloWorld.java We can see basic syntax from this code.

 ```java
 package packagename;